STAND. COM. REP. NO. 2487

 State of Hawaii

-Your Committee on Human Services, to which was referred S.B.
-No. 2791 entitled:
+Your Committees on Public Safety, Intergovernmental, and Military Affairs and Agriculture and Environment, to which was referred S.B.
+No. 2701 entitled:

-"A BILL FOR AN ACT RELATING TO JUVENILE JUSTICE REFORM,"
+"A BILL FOR AN ACT RELATING TO AGRICULTURAL BUILDINGS,"

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2791, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2791, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Agriculture and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2701 and recommend that it pass Second Reading and be referred to your Committee on Judiciary.